decentralized-identity/jsonld-common-java/README.md

 ## Information

-This is a work-in-progress implementation of helper objects and functions for JSON-LD documents.
+This is an implementation of helper objects and functions for JSON-LD documents.

-Not ready for production use!
-Use at your own risk!
-Pull requests welcome.

 ## Maven